Rothamsted/bioknet-onto/README.md

 Suitable [mappings](bk_ondex.owl) are also given, in order to map the knowledge networks modelled by means of BioKNO to common linked data standards, both general ones (e.g., SKOS, OWL) and life science-specific (e.g., [bioschemas](http://bioschemas.org/)).

-We use/are using/plan to use BioKNO in the kNetMiner project to perform various operations, ranging from data import/integration, to graph-based queries and building of APIs.
+We use/are using/plan to use BioKNO in the KnetMiner project to perform various operations, ranging from data import/integration, to graph-based queries and building of APIs.

 ## Web View
-You can web-browse the ontology [here](https://cdn.rawgit.com/Rothamsted/bioknet-onto/ed070a8e/utils/to_lode/lode_bioknet.html), and mappings to our [kNetMiner](http://knetminer.rothamsted.ac.uk/)/[Ondex](https://github.com/Rothamsted/ondex-knet-builder) metadata [here](https://cdn.rawgit.com/Rothamsted/bioknet-onto/ed070a8e/utils/to_lode/lode_bk_ondex.html).
+You can web-browse the ontology [here](https://cdn.rawgit.com/Rothamsted/bioknet-onto/ed070a8e/utils/to_lode/lode_bioknet.html), and mappings to our [KnetMiner](http://knetminer.rothamsted.ac.uk/)/[Ondex](https://github.com/Rothamsted/ondex-knet-builder) metadata [here](https://cdn.rawgit.com/Rothamsted/bioknet-onto/ed070a8e/utils/to_lode/lode_bk_ondex.html).
 Many thanks to the developers of [LODE](http://www.essepuntato.it/lode), which we uses for rendering these pages.

 **WARNING**: *sometimes these views might be outdated with respect to the last versions of the original ontology files that they are based on.*